manoreken2/projects/README.md

 Tested on DeckLink Mini recorder 4K.
 Captured video is saved as Uncompressed RGB10bit r210 AVI.

+Enable HDR on Windows Display Settings window to preview video in HDR10.

 ### About output AVI file of HDR10Capture